kobaltcore/renconstruct/README.md

 A utility script to automatically build Ren'Py applications for multiple platforms.

 renConstruct can build distributions for Windows, Linux, macOS and Android, including extra processing steps pre- and post-build.
-By default it supports notarization for macOS distributions and a memory limit increase for Windows distributions (using `LARGEADDRESSAWARE`).
+By default it supports notarization for macOS distributions, a memory limit increase for Windows distributions (using `LARGEADDRESSAWARE`) and cleanup of temporary build artifacts.

 Custom pre- and post-build steps can easily be added.